 Learn about great writers, important works, memorable characters, and influential movements and events in world literature.

 Access for children and young adults and Britannica Reference Center for older students and adults.
 Contents include encyclopedia articles, magazines and journals, websites, multimedia, dictionary and thesaurus entries.
-Additional content sources include World Data Analyst and Notable Quotations.
+Additional content sources include a a world atlas, a country comparison tool, and Notable Quotations.

 Over 3,600 in-depth, themed reports that analyze issues that have shaped the modern world, including reportage of current events placed within historical context.
 Search full-text of the reports, limit searches by date and topic and use Issue Tracker to trace important changes in issues over time.